 (2) If the number of children in their pre-compulsory education period applying for enrolment at a particular government school that is not a local-intake school for a particular year exceeds the number of available places at the school, priority for enrolment is to be given to the child who lives nearest the school.

-[Regulation 15 inserted in Gazette 10 Oct 2003 p.
+[Regulation 15 inserted: Gazette 10 Oct 2003 p.
 4401-2.]

 16. Too many children outside intake area for a local-intake school, priority of enrolment in case of